charlietlamb/dotfiles/README.md

 cd dotfiles
 ```

-then use GNU stow to create symlinks
+then use GNU stow to create symlinks (run this in dotfiles dir)

 ```
 stow .